 A living trust is of no benefit to you while you are alive, and with the probate process changing, having a legal will is a sufficient means of distributing your belongings to those you love should you unexpectedly die.

-Yee Law Group, PC is the kind of trust attorney Roseville CA families count on for dependable legal counsel.
+Yee Law Group Inc. is the kind of trust attorney Roseville CA families count on for dependable legal counsel.
 We have built a strong reputation and continue to work hard to maintain it.
 Some reasons clients turn to us for advice and services include: